Food hygiene ratings handed to two North East Lincolnshire takeaways

 New food hygiene ratings have been awarded to two of North East Lincolnshire’s takeaways, the Food Standards Agency’s website shows.

-Chicago Burger, at 19 High Street, Cleethorpes was handed a four-out-of-five rating after assessment on January 3.
+Kebab House, at 14, Market Street, Cleethorpes was handed a four-out-of-five rating after assessment on January 10.

 Advertisement